 Minor League Baseball can breed this awkward team dynamic where everyone's individual pursuit of the Big Leagues secretly but not-so-secretly trumps the overall performance of the team.

 Sadly (but truthfully), this can cause players to struggle with the success of their own teammates (especially those who play the same position).
 And so, even though your teammate's success will help the overall performance of the team, it can also be seen as a potential threat to your individual pursuit of being the next guy who gets called up to the Big Leagues.

-But who likes being the guy who struggles with the success of his peers?
+But honestly, who likes being the guy who struggles with the success of his peers?

-Not only is it incredibly selfish; it is also self-defeating.
+Not only is this incredibly selfish; it is also self-defeating.

 Such a scenario puts you at the mercy of conditions out of your control and places more pressure on your own personal performance.
-You cultivate an environment in your soul that harbors bitterness, resentment, insecurity and all sorts of jealousy.
+You end up cultivating an environment in your soul that harbors bitterness, resentment, insecurity and all sorts of jealousy.
 And then once this happens, gossip and pity-parties become your desperate method for regaining some control over the situation.

 Nobody wants to become the former professional player who finds ways to talk about how he should have been in the Big Leagues instead of that other guy who’s still playing.

 If this is where you’re heading or where you already find yourself, there is hope, but it will require a sincere desire and a definitive decision to change.

 If you’re willing to change, the following three principles can get you out of a bitterness funk and help put you on the path to celebrating the success of others.

 1. Admit Your Struggle to Someone You Trust